Sorrento – What to do

 CIRCUMVESUVIANA TRAIN LINE

-The Circumvesuviana line is very similar to our UK underground trains in that they stop at countless stations along the way, they have no luggage storage or air conditioning and often you have to stand.
-There are no elevators or lifts on this track so if you have heavy luggage or have trouble with stairs then this line is best avoided.
+The Circumvesuviana line is very similar to our UK underground trains in that it stops at countless stations along the way, they have no luggage storage or air conditioning, and often you have to stand.
+There are no elevators or lifts on this track, so if you have heavy luggage or difficulty with stairs, this line is best avoided.
 Especially if travelling from the airport.
-The cost is cheap enough at Eur 3.50 and the journey takes 1 hour 10 minutes.
-If you do decide to use the Circumvesuviana line then be careful of pickpockets they work in gangs.
-We are always very aware of who is around us when we travel but it is difficult if you are on a crowded train.
+The cost is reasonable at €3.50, and the journey takes 1 hour and 10 minutes.
+If you decide to use the Circumvesuviana line, be cautious of pickpockets, as they often work in gangs.
+We are always aware of who is around us when we travel, but it’s especially difficult when we are on a crowded train.
 A money belt is a good idea if you are trying to juggle your luggage and hold on.
-Also, try not to get into a conversation with anyone as they sometimes work in teams and try to distract you while another is going through your bag.
-I don’t want to put you off going to Italy but you need to know this can happen and does happen in all major cities.
-The Circumvesuviana station is on the lower level of the Naples Central train station, below the high-speed train platforms.
+Also, try not to get into a conversation with anyone, as they sometimes work in teams and try to distract you while another is going through your bag.
+I don’t want to deter you from going to Italy, but you should be aware that this can happen and does happen in all major cities.
+The Circumvesuviana station is located on the lower level of Naples Central Station, below the high-speed train platforms.
 Take the stairs down from the centre of the station and make your way to track 3 for Sorrento.
 Make sure that you keep an eye on the display and board the train to Sorrento and not Sarno which we nearly did.
 You can purchase a ticket from the ticket window or one of the newspaper stands in the station.
-You have to pay cash at the stations, no credit cards, unlike the national railways.
-Although we would not use the Circumvesuviana if travelling with luggage from the airport we did use it for travelling around during the holiday.
+You must pay cash at the stations; credit cards are not accepted, unlike the national railways.
+Although we would not use the Circumvesuviana if travelling with luggage from the airport, we did use it for travelling around during the holiday.

 CAMPANIA EXPRESS TRAIN